wind1s/Tank-CTF-Game/README.md

 Explosions:
     An explosion is displayed on bullet impact.

+A* Search:
+    AI uses A* pathfinding.

-Improved AI:
+Improved AI: (WIP)
     Ai prioritizes paths without metal boxes and recalculates when stuck.
-Also uses A* pathfinding.

 Unfair AI:
-    When enabled, AI moves faster and is stronger
+    When enabled, AI moves faster and is stronger.

+Score Counting:
+    Upon capturing flag, winning player gets a point and game restarts.

 #### Future ideas